 The term 'Trade Credit' is included in the Accounting edition of the Financial Dictionary.
 Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+Check for lowest price here...

 Trade credit refers to special financing terms which are many times given to a business by a supplier.
 This situation arises when a business buys supplies or goods and the financial officer or owner of the vendor agrees to provide either all or half of the purchased order on credit.
 In the case of half on credit, the balance half would become payable on delivery of the merchandise to the business.

 When businesses receive a half order trade credit, they have several possibilities for paying for the balance on delivery.
 If they have ample resources, they can simply pay with cash.
 Otherwise, they can borrow the money to pay for the other balance on the inventory.
 This is why such credit remains among the most critical means of lowering the amount of working capital smaller businesses especially require.
 It is even more common and necessary with retail operations.

 Suppliers normally extend such trade credit to a purchasing business once they have been a regular client for anywhere from 30 days, to 60 days, to 90 days.
 This trade credit has the advantage of being interest free.
 An example of this concept helps to make it clearer.
 Perhaps a supplier ships the Great Sweater Company knitted hats.
 The bill might normally be due within thirty days.
 Since Great Sweater Company enjoys these special credit terms, they would have an additional 30 days to cover the cost of the knitted hats which the vendor supplied.